bergerit/ttt/README.md

 # ttt
-Simple project for saving and retrieving some code.
+Simple scratch for saving and retrieving a code.